PamPayne/austria/austria-explanations-en.md

 ### Re § 5 para.
 4 nos.
 8 to 11, § 5 para.
 5 nos.
 1 to 3 and 6, § 16 para.
 15, § 26 para.
 3 (gambling addiction potential analyses, information on gambling behaviour, stake and win limits, cooling-off phase):

 This amendment is intended to extend the obligation for federal licence holders to carry out analyses of the potential for gambling addiction, some of which are subject to notices, to the entire gambling sector.

 Depending on the design, games of chance have a varying risk of developing problematic or pathological gambling behaviour.
 In order to effectively safeguard player protection and to prevent gambling addiction in a targeted manner, a risk-based regulatory approach is to be enshrined in law.

 The aim of the proposed regulation is to oblige providers of games of chance to carry out structured analyses of the potential for gambling addiction.
 These analyses are intended to systematically evaluate the respective offer and the associated advertising and to better present the concrete risk of addictive gambling behaviour.

-The possibility of inspecting one's own gambling behaviour is intended to contribute to a correct self-assessment of one's own gambling behaviour ("informed player") and thus further improve player protection.
+The possibility of inspecting one's own gambling behaviour is intended to contribute to a correct self-assessment of one's own gambling behaviour ("**informed player**") and thus further improve player protection.

 The interval for the mandatory cool-down period will be reduced to 90 minutes and the duration will be extended to 15 minutes and will be intended to interrupt the course of the game to protect players and thus promote responsible gambling.